What Are Coupled Human-Environment Systems?

 What is a system?
 In simple terms, it is a collection of components that interact with each other to form some aggregated whole.
 For example, this course is a system.
-It has many components, including the modules, the course project, the instructor, and the students.
+It has many components, including the modules, the course assignments, the instructor, and the students.
 These components all interact with each other to form the course.
 The components can also be thought of as systems.
 For example, this module has several web pages, some supplemental readings, and a learning activity at the end.
 Each of these module components can be thought of as a system, too.

 To help us visualize and understand systems, it is often helpful to use a systems diagram.
 A systems diagram displays the system’s components and the interactions between them.
 In a systems diagram, we put short descriptive phrases (not sentences) in boxes to represent the components that make up the system.
 Interactions between the components are often symbolized by arrows pointing in a logical direction.
 Sometimes we also place single words or short phrases along the arrows to explain the nature of these interactions.

 Here is an oversimplified systems diagram showing a human-environment system in which humans and the environment both impact each other: